kontainapp/km-releases/GettingStarted.md

 To run a kontain based container image, the container will need access to `/dev/kvm` and kontain monitor `km`, so make sure the host has these avaliable.
-For Java we also requires kontain's version of `lic.so`.
+For Java we also requires kontain's version of `libc.so`.

+## _Can we make this automatic?_

 ```bash
 docker run -it --rm \